 In other situations, raking can be very effective to tempt a bull into range.
 There are many different ways and combinations of calls that can be used to entice a bull elk.
 Much like fishing or many other outdoor pursuits, it may be more art than science.
 It takes experimenting and experience to learn what elk want to hear and what’s going to fire them up.

 That’s the fun and the frustrating thing about elk hunting – no two situations are the same.
 But we learn something every time.
 And with persistence, you can begin to read an elk’s behavior and his response to different calls.
 When you succeed and call an elk into range, there’s nothing in the world more exciting!
+You can also check out Phelps Game calls for elk diaphragm calls and bugle tubes.

 Learn More About Our New Mexico Elk Hunts